ortegafernando/eu-vat-validator/README.md

-# EU VAT Number Validator
+# EU VAT and TIN Number Validator

-A simple and clean PHP class that validates EU VAT numbers against the central ec.europa.eu database (using the official europa API).
+A simple and clean PHP class that validates EU VAT and TIN numbers against the central ec.europa.eu database (using the official europa API).

 ![EU VATIN validator; EU Flag](eu-flag.svg)

 ## The Problem

-Validate VAT numbers might be difficult and if you use a validation pattern to check if the format is valid, you are never sure if the VAT registration number is still valid.
+Validate VAT and TIN numbers might be difficult and if you use a validation pattern to check if the format is valid, you are never sure if the VAT registration number is still valid.

 ## The Solution

-This [PHP VAT validator library](https://github.com/pH-7/eu-vat-validator) uses real-time data feeds from individual EU member states' VAT systems so you are sure of the validity of the number and avoid fraud with expired or wrong VAT numbers.
+This [PHP VAT validator library](https://github.com/pH-7/eu-vat-validator) uses real-time data feeds from individual EU member states' VAT and TIN systems so you are sure of the validity of the number and avoid fraud with expired or wrong VAT numbers.

 For example, this kind of validation can be very useful on online payment forms.